jjgray90/otter/README.md

 ### Prerequisites

-A source Code Editor or IDE, React, Enzyme, Enzyme-adapter-react-16, Firebase, Node-sass.
+A source Code Editor or IDE, React, Node-sass.

 ## Deployment